CTaaban/Lagun-EX/README.md

 So the research question for this research is as follows:

-**Can 3D laser scanning techniques be applied to acquire wave characteristics for studying the inner-surf and swash hydrodynamics and in which accuracy range can these measurements be obtained compared to the measurements obtained via conventional instruments?**
+**Can 3D laser scanning techniques be applied to acquire wave characteristics for studying the inner-surf and swash hydrodynamics?**